erosenfeld/Thesaurus/README.md

 8. Again, navigate to `arcs-top-250K` and type `python converter.py`.
 This uses several of the files you just produced and converts each arc into a single 64-bit long.
 Any occurrence of an 'X' indicates that one or more of the words in the arc are not in the top 250K, so it should be disregarded.
 This is written to `long-arcs/final/long-arcs.purged.**.txt`.
 9. Now we need to repeat this consolidation for the newly created reversed files.
 Repeat steps 1, 5, and 8, but use the files with '-r' appended to their names, for "reversed".
 This new data is written to `final/final-indices-r.txt` and `long-arcs/final/reversed/long-arcs.reversed.**.txt`.
 10. Now that all these files are prepared, you can navigate to the `arcs-top-250K/java` folder and run `java Stats.java` (which will take a LONG TIME unless it is segmented to run on several cores).
 This will use the `long-arcs/final/long-arcs.purged` files and replace the count in each [word1, relation, word2, count] tuple with the two words' calculated mutual entropy.
 It will only write the mutual information if it is positive, so if there is a word with no pairs for which the mutual information is positive, the program will simply write an "X" to indicate this.
 This replaced data is written to `long-arcs/final/replaced/long-arcs.replaced.**.txt`.
-11. Switching back to python, run arcs-top-250K/precalculate.py, which reads in the long-arc.replaced files produced in step 10, and appends to each word's mutual information list the sum of all the entropies.
+11. Switching back to python, navigate to `arcs-top-250K/` and type `python precalculate.py`.
+This reads in the long-arc.replaced files produced in step 10, and appends to each word's mutual information list the sum of all the entropies.
 This is because the calculation of any two words' similarities requires the sum of the entropies for each word, so rather than calculating it dynamically we precalculate it to save time.
 These files are written to `entropies/entropies.**.txt`.

 Now that you have the entropy files, you can use the thesaurus by running `java Similarity`.
 Optionally, you can do further setup to create an instant-lookup thesaurus.
 Both methods are described in detail under [**How to Implement**](https://github.com/erosenfeld/Thesaurus#how-to-implement).